 You may have existing support programs within your institution which we augment with:

-- An ECA workshop at our annual Conference
+- An ECA event in conjunction with our annual conference

-- A $2,500 prize for the Best Early Career Researcher
+- An award for the Best Early Career Researcher, announced at the annual conference

 Support for PhD Candidates

-Two ANZAM Doctoral Representatives work with our Board to support your students.
-ANZAM runs a successful Doctoral Workshop at each ANZAM Conference attracting up to 100 attendees.
-In addition there is usually one mid-year event, which in 2016 is a one-day Workshop at UTS, Sydney, in June.
-These Doctoral events are provided at an affordable cost, and sometimes free, and funded by the sponsoring institution jointly with ANZAM.
-We are also provide support for PhD supervisors on improving their skills.
-Each year we award a prize for the Best Doctoral Dissertation, recognising the importance of Doctoral candidates.
+Two Doctoral candidate representatives work with our Board to support your students.
+ANZAM runs a successful Doctoral Workshop at each ANZAM Conference.
+These Doctoral events are provided at an affordable cost to ANZAM Associate members and some funding is received by the sponsoring institution jointly with ANZAM.
+Each year we award a prize for the Best Doctoral Dissertation, recognising the importance of our Doctoral candidates.

 Special Interest Groups (SIGs)